Microsoft Azure Blob Storage

 Once the new service is created, set the default Host to azure and then add your container path to the URL by following the steps below:

 1. From the Home page, select the appropriate service.
 You can use the search box to search by ID, name, or domain.
-You can also click Compute services or CDN services to access a list of services by type.

 2. Click Edit configuration and then select the option to clone the active version.